-Located on Agilkia Island, the temple complex of Philae is one of the most noteworthy archeological sites in Aswan.
+Located on Agilkia Island, the temple complex of Philae is one of the most noteworthy archaeological sites in Aswan.
 We will stop over in the city of Aswan on many of our Egypt tours and also set sail on our felucca cruises from the Aswan harbour.
-The original complex was discovered on Philae Island, but it was dismantled and moved to the Agilkia Island due to rising waters.
+The original complex was discovered on Philae Island, but it was dismantled and moved to Agilkia Island due to rising waters.
 This venture was part of the UNESCO Nubia Campaign project, which was created to help protect many other complexes in the region.

 The complex can only be reached by boat and our Egypt tour will venture into the reservoir of Aswan so you can see the temples up close.
 The Agilkia Island is enclosed by lush greenery and is a sight to behold with the looming structures sitting on the water’s edge.
 Your local guide will show you around and tell you interesting facts like the word Philae is Greek for ‘the end’.

 The Ancient Egyptians originally built the main temple for the goddess of Isis, one of the most important deities in the Egyptian world.
 The name Isis is the Greek form of an Ancient Egyptian word for ‘throne’.
 Isis was the Egyptian goddess of marriage, motherhood, magic, fertility and medicine.
 This temple is one of the greatest in Egypt and covers about a quarter of the island.

 Historians believe that this centre point of worship was used during the Ptolemaic period of Ancient Egypt.
 Given all of the different structures on the island, it was thought that the total time of construction could have taken 800 years.
 The original island of Philae was home to priests and workingmen, including the carpenters and stonemasons that helped construct the temples and monuments.